On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

-of (minimal) codewords of weight $24$ for $q=23$ and $q=29$, respectively.
-Note that in the matrix for $q=23$ (the first matrix) the entries $2$ and $8$ appear four times in the second row, while in the matrix for $q=29$ (the second matrix) all entries appear twice in the second row.
-In the first row, however, all entries appear twice for both matrices.
-Thus, there are several cycles containing either the edge $(v^{(0)}_{q-1},v^{(1)}_{0})$ or the edge $(v^{(0)}_0,v^{(1)}_0)$ in the support matrix graph $G_{\mathbf{c}_1}^{(0,1)}$ (corresponding to the first matrix), while there is only a single such cycle in the support matrix graph $G_{\mathbf{c}_2}^{(0,1)}$ (corresponding to the second matrix), and as a consequence the codewords $\mathbf{c}_1$ and $\mathbf{c}_2$ do \emph{not} have the same graphical cycle structure.
-Note, however, that the \emph{minimum} cycle lengths are the same, and this is also the case for all the other pairs of graphs $G_{\mathbf{c}_1}^{(i,j)}$ and $G_{\mathbf{c}_2}^{(i,j)}$, $0 \leq i < j \leq m-1$.
-Following the discussion in Section~\ref{sec:improved}, we may apply Algorithm~\ref{alg:tsmi}, which infers the candidate template support matrix shown in (\ref{eq:supportm7}) at the top of the previous page.
+(of length $6$) in the support matrix graph $G_{\mathbf{c}_2}^{(5,6)}$ (corresponding to the second matrix).
+Hence, the codewords $\mathbf{c}_1$ and $\mathbf{c}_2$ do \emph{not} have the same graphical cycle structure, and they also have different ``cancel-out patterns''.
+Note, however, that the \emph{minimum} cycle lengths are the same, and this is also the case for all the other pairs of graphs $G_{\mathbf{c}_1}^{(i,j)}$ and $G_{\mathbf{c}_2}^{(i,j)}$, $0 \leq i < j < m$, although for several values of $(i,j)$ the graph $G_{\mathbf{c}_1}^{(i,j)}$ contains more cycles of longer lengths than the graph $G_{\mathbf{c}_2}^{(i,j)}$.
+Following the discussion in Section~\ref{sec:improved}, we may apply Algorithm~\ref{alg:tsmi}, which infers the candidate template support matrix shown in (\ref{eq:supportm7}) at the top of the page.
 Details are omitted for brevity.

 We can now prove the following theorem.

 \begin{theorem} The minimum distance $d(q,7)$ is upper-bounded by $24$ for $q > 7$. \end{theorem}